 The number of PSUs determined to have been earned at the end of the performance period will vest at that time, and each vested PSU will be paid out in one share of our common stock.
 A PSU award will be forfeited if the award recipient's employment ends before the scheduled vesting date except in situations involving retirement, disability, a qualifying termination under a severance agreement, death or a change in control.
 If employment ends due to retirement, disability or a qualifying termination under a severance agreement before the scheduled vesting date, a pro rata portion of the number of PSUs that would have been earned at the end of the performance period if employment had continued will vest on the scheduled vesting date.
 The pro rata portion will be based on the portion of the performance period that elapsed prior to the date of termination.
 If employment ends due to an award recipient's death, a pro rata portion (determined in the same manner) of the target number of PSUs will vest at that time.
-If a change in control of our Company occurs before the scheduled vesting dates of the award, the performance period will be truncated period will vest as of the date of the change in control.
+If a change in control of our Company occurs before the scheduled vesting dates of the award, the performance period will be truncated and a pro rata portion of the number of PSUs determined to have been earned during the truncated performance period will vest as of the date of the change in control.
 The pro rata portion will be based on the portion of original performance period that elapsed prior to the date of the change in control.